 Did this doc help with your installation?

-To find your integration data go to one.newrelic.com > Infrastructure > Third-party services and select the NFS integration link.
+To find your integration data go to one.newrelic.com > All capabilities > Infrastructure > Third-party services and select the NFS integration link.

 For more on how to find and use your data, see Understand and use integration data.